 Sleep deprivation has been linked to a decreased production of antibodies, which in one interesting study found that people who slept less were almost three times more likely to develop a cold.

 So some interesting studies about the importance of sleep and the impact sleep deprivation can have on your body.
-If you’re someone who has trouble falling catching your z’s at night, here are 11 tips for you to consider:
+If you’re someone who has trouble falling catching your z’s at night, consider taking the Mastery of Sleep course on Mindvalley and also reading our 11 sleep tips for you here:

 11 Tips for Getting a Good Night’s Rest

 Sleep Tip #1: Sync up your circadian rhythm with bright daylight

 Your body has a natural clock that keep track of your daily cycles and natural and bright light during the day impacts this rhythmic flow.
 Increase your exposure to bright light during the day.
 This sends a trigger to your brain, body and hormones to stay awake during the appropriate daylight hours.
 In one study of insomnia patients, bright exposure during the daytime not only improved the quality and length of their sleep, but it also reduced the time it took to fall asleep by 83%.

 In another study, specifically among a group of elderly and nursing home patients, researchers discovered that 2 hours of bright light exposure during the day increased sleep duration by 2 hours and sleep efficiency by a whopping 80%.

 Sleep Tip #2: Decrease your exposure to blue light in the evening

 Just like you send “stay awake” messages to your brain with bright lights during the day, you need to do the opposite at night and reduce your exposure to light at night.
 And blue light – emitted from your digital devices and screens – is the worst when it comes to tricking your brain into thinking it’s still daytime.